Oghma-Infinium/Vagabond/README.md

 - Unable to download `Data_ccXXXXX - *.bsa` or `*.esp`:
   - This error means Wabbajack is unable to hash your Creation Club Content.
 If you have followed the steps outlined under [Pre-Installation](#installing-creation-club-content), you are not on a pirated copy of the game, and have verified your steam files, then it is very likely that Bethesda has messed up the hashing for these files.
 If this is the case, please wait for an update ping on the discord server before continuing to download the list.

-- Unable to download `Skyrim_Default.ini`:
-  - This error means you failed to follow the readme.
-Go back to the [game language](#game-language) section and set your game language to English.

-- Unable to download `Data_ccBGSSSE037-Curios.esl`, unable to download `Data_ccBGSSSE037-Curios.bsa`
-  - Delete `ccbgssse037-curios.esl` and `ccbgssse037-curios.bsa` from your Skyrim Special Edition Steam install location `steamapps\common\Skyrim Special Edition\Data`, then verify integrity of game files for Skyrim Special Edition on Steam. **Do not** run the game again after doing this, just run the Wabbajack installer right away.

 ## Post-Installation